ucb-ee290c/fa18-smartnic/README.md

 To select an FPGA, use one of the YAML files in the `config` folder.
 For example, to use the VC707 FPGA, use "VC707" as `FPGANAME` in the run command.

-To synthesize a Verilog file with Hammer (basically Vivado synthesis for now), use the following command:
+To synthesize a Verilog file with Hammer (Vivado logic synthesis), use the following command:

 ```
 ./runhammer.sh {path/to/verilog_file.v} {FPGANAME}